MHarisAshfaq/Node-Typescript-Starter-Kit/README.md

 - Which framework does your project use?: None of these
 - Does your project use TypeScript?: Yes
 - Where does your code run?: Node
-- What format do you want your config file to be in?: JavaScript
+- What format do you want your config file to be in?: JSON
-- Finally, you will be prompted to install some additioanl eslint libraries.
+- Finally, you will be prompted to install some additional eslint libraries.
 Choose Yes.

 # Step 5 — Installing the devDependencies